 For any help, do not hesitate to either ask in a comment on the issue report you are trying to fix or write to the QGIS-community-team list.
-More details at Get involved in documentation.
+Read general information on QGIS community support.

 Let's now dive into the process.